justmarkup/bugspencer.com/_resourcearticle/README.md

 author: The author's name
 site: The site that the linked article is published on
 ---

-An optional short description of the article goes here
 ```

 The text sandwiched between the --- --- is called "YAML front matter" and this takes the data and inserts it all into the template.
 The bit after that is the actual content.

-**Do not add any links to the content** because the whole thing is wrapped in a link tag, so adding another link will stop it working.

 ## Example